stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

     cat /etc/bash.bashrc
     ```

-4. Either log out and back in again, or issue this terminal command:
+5. Either log out and back in again, or issue this terminal command:

      ```
-     . /etc/bashrc
+     . /etc/bash.bashrc
      ```

-5. TEST: did $BXHDIR get exported correctly?
+6. TEST: did $BXHDIR get exported correctly?
 This should return a listing of bxh programs :

       ```
-      ls $BXHDIR
+      ls ${BXHDIR}/bin
       ```

 FreeSurfer